-- Summarization, classification, analysis, critiques, and comparison. - The analysis, evaluation, and comparison require the use of theories, ideas, and research, relevant to the subject area of the article.
+- Summarization, classification, analysis, critiques, and comparison. - The analysis, evaluation, and comparison require the use of theories, ideas, and research, relevant to the subject area of the article. - The students will be able to introduce new information,

 ^{}Teacher Assessment shall be based on following components: Quiz/Assignment/ Project/Participation in Class, given that no component shall exceed more than 10 marks.